peterjc/qmk_userspace/keyboards/tutte_coxeter_36k/readme.md

 The first physical PCB for this was designed using the [Gamma Omega keyboard](https://github.com/unspecworks/gamma-omega) footprint from Ergogen.
-This is intend use the same Raspberry Pi Pico YD-RP2040 microcontroller board to fit the same 3D printed case, including reset button placement.
+That is intended for use with the same Raspberry Pi Pico YD-RP2040 microcontroller board in order to fit the same 3D printed case, including reset button placement.

 * Keyboard Maintainer: [Peter J. A. Cock](https://github.com/peterjc)
 * Hardware Supported: Tutte Coxeter 36k (single PCB) with Raspberry Pi Pico